LearnOnDemandSystems/docs/tms/tms-administrators/classes/schedule/create-class.md

 # How do I create a class?

-Classes are used to schedule meeting times and give students access to lab and course activities for instructor-led training.
-If labs or course activities are not needed for the meeting, then a Custom Event can be used.
-When the TMS is used to schedule your classes, then, the labs are available to students based on the course you choose for the class.
+Classes are used to schedule meeting times and give students access to course activities for instructor-led training.
+If course activities are not needed for the meeting, then a Custom Event can be used.

 To create a class:
 1. On the **Site Administration** on the **Classes** tile, click **Create Class**.
 This opens up the Create Class page.